Unsupervised Automata Learning via Discrete Optimization: Problem Formulation

 whence $\dfa$ is also a solution with $n$ states to the instance $(\sample,\ell,u)$ of Problem \ref{problem:1}.

 All in all, this shows the reduction from Problem \ref{problem:NP-Complete}, and thus \NP-hardness of finding a solution of Problem \ref{problem:1} with $n$ states. \end{proof}

-In the first setup, we require the user to provide a lower and an upper bound on the number of anomalies in a given sample.
-However this requirement may be to strong.
-So in the second setup, which we refer to as \emph{Single-Bound DFA Learning}, we reduce the amount of prior knowledge compared to the first case by alleviating the user’s burden to specify both $\ell$ and $u$.
-Instead, we assume to be given a sample $\sample$ and only one parameter, say $\ell$ (the case in which $u$ is given is analogously).
-In this case the task is to construct a minimal DFA which accepts at least $\ell$ words from $\sample$.
-In contrast to Problem~\ref{problem:1}, this problem always has a trivial solution since the DFA which accepts all words in $S$ only has size 1 and fulfills the bound.
+In this first setup, we require the user to provide a lower and an upper bound on the distribution of positive words in a given sample.
+However, in practice, this requirement may be too strong.
+Thus, in the second setup, which we refer to as \emph{Single-Bound DFA Learning}, we reduce the amount of prior knowledge compared to the first case by removing requirement to specify both $\ell$ and $u$.
+Instead, we assume to be given only one parameter, say $\ell$ (the case in which $u$ is given is analogous).
+Now, in contrast to Problem~\ref{problem:1}, the task to construct a minimal DFA that accepts at least $\ell$ words from $\sample$ always has a trivial solution: the DFA that accepts all words in $S$ only has size 1 and fulfills the bound.
 However, this DFA underfits the sample $\sample$ and thus does not capture the underlying structure.
-To reduce underfitting, we apply a technique commonly applied in automata learning.
-We construct a DFA of a fixed size which accepts the smallest number $k \geq l$ of words from the sample.
+To reduce underfitting, we apply a common technique from automata learning and construct a DFA of a fixed size that accepts the smallest number $k \geq l$ of words from the sample.
 By providing this size as an additional parameter $n$ the user can regularize the trade-off between avoiding underfitting (larger) and interpretability (smaller).
-We propose an algorithm solving this problem which we formally state as: \begin{problem}[Single-Bound-Learning-Problem] Given a multi-set of words $\sample = \{w_1, \dots, w_n\}$ and two natural numbers $\ell, n \in \mathbb{N}$ with $\ell \leq \abs{\sample}$, construct a DFA $\dfa$ of size $n$ which accepts the smallest number $k \geq l$ of words from $\sample$. \end{problem} This problem is the optimization version of Problem~\ref{problem:1}, thus it is also computationally hard.
-In fact, from Problem~\ref{problem:1} being \NP-complete it immediately follows that Problem~\ref{problem:2} lies within the complexity class \NPO (i.e. the class of optimization problems whose decision variant lies in \NP)
+We formally state this problem as: \begin{problem}[Single-Bound-Learning-Problem] \\ Given a multi-set of words $\sample = \{w_1, \dots, w_n\}$ and two natural numbers $\ell, n \in \mathbb{N}$ with $\ell \leq \abs{\sample}$, construct a DFA $\dfa$ of size $n$ which accepts the smallest number $k \geq l$ of words from $\sample$. \end{problem} This problem is the optimization version of Problem~\ref{problem:1}, thus, it is also computationally hard.
+In fact, from Problem~\ref{problem:1} being \NP-complete, it immediately follows that Problem~\ref{problem:2} lies within the complexity class \NPO (i.e., the class of optimization problems whose decision variant lies in \NP).